Introduction.

 We are not forgetting the other Functions DCount(), DSum(), DMin(), DMax() and DAvg() of Access at all.

-Have a look at the sample table given below to get the gravity of the issue we are in here.
+Have a look at the sample table given below to get the gravity of the issue we are here.

 - Need one Total Query to the group on the Desc field and the Min() Function to find the minimum value from the Values Field.